syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Restrict-DateRange-Selection.md

 N> The `MinDate` property value should not be greater than the `MaxDate` property value.

-## Block dates using BlackoutDates
+## Disable dates using BlackoutDates

-If you want to block particular dates from the date selection, add those dates in the `BlackoutDates` collection.
+If you want to block particular dates from the date selection, add those dates in the [`BlackoutDates`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_BlackoutDates) collection.
 You can add more block out dates to the `BlackoutDates` collection.
 The default value of `BlackoutDates` property is `null`.

 {% tabs %}
 {% highlight c# %}